gongwan33/geek-Mail-Blacklist/readme.txt

 Requires at least: 3.9
 Tested up to: 5.1.0

-Block certain kinds of users from registering to your WordPress site by adding blacklist rules.
+Block users with certain emails from registering to your WordPress site by adding blacklist rules.

 == Description ==
 - Block certain kinds of users from registering to your WordPress site by adding blacklist rules.